Buying a mattress is an important decision since you must sleep well.

 - Hybrid or

-You can also choose the mattresses according to the kind of contouring that you want from your mattress.
+You can also choose the mattresses according to the kind of contouring that you want from your bed.
 If deep conforming is what you desire, you should opt for a mattress made of memory foam.
-On the other hand, if you are seeking moderate contouring, you should look for a mattress made of latex or polyfoam.
+On the other hand, if you seek moderate contouring, you should look for a bed made of latex or polyfoam.

 Quality of Materials